 So how did the police finally get involved?

 I was seeing a psychiatrist as a result of the guilt and the anxiety.
 I felt like I needed to talk to someone about it.
-The first psychiatrist I saw said "I'm not qualified to do this" and I was like, “dude you're the shrink, surely you're qualified.”
+The first psychiatrist I saw said "I'm not qualified to do this" and I was like, “Mate you're the shrink, surely you're qualified.”
 But then I found a guy who was a bit more sensible.
 He didn't tell me what to do or anything like that, but he said that turning myself in would be important and it’d clear my conscience and make sure I could move on.

-So in an effort to get things resolved I went to the Herald Sun and then several other media companies, including a video interview on A Current Affair.
+So in an effort to get things resolved I went to the Herald Sun and then several other media companies, including a video interview on a Current Affair.
 Basically it took three print stories and an appearance on national TV to be taken seriously.

 If you hadn’t turned yourself in, what would have been your escape plan?

 I would have moved to Spain, maybe to Majorca.
-I would have probably moved all the money not into other banks but into casinos because there's a lot of casinos and they don't really talk if you deposit money with them.
+I would have probably moved all the money not into other banks but into casinos, because there's a lot of casinos and they don't really talk if you deposit money with them.
 They don't really chat about their clients and how much money they've got.

 Do you feel like you ripped anyone off while doing this?

 I didn’t think the money actually existed until I’d bought something with it or transferred it somewhere.
 Up until that point it was literally just numbers on a screen.
 I knew that no one thought it was missing, so my thinking was that it never existed in the first place.
 The rationale was that I wasn't taking anyone’s money.

 How did the court case play out?